"Occupy" targets banks, corporate campaign spending

 Critics accuse the Occupy protest of not having a clear message or demands and a new poll on Friday of more than 17,000 people by global research company Ipsos for Reuters found the movement's ambiguity could be hindering its growth.

-More than half of those surveyed were unsure how they felt about the movement -- which prides itself on being leaderless -- while a third sympathized with the protesters and 13 percent had an unfavorable view.
+More than half of those surveyed were unsure how they felt about the movement, while a third sympathized with the protesters and 13 percent had an unfavorable view.